tuck1s/sparkpost-traffic-gen/README.md

 SPARKPOST_API_KEY
     API key on your SparkPost account, with transmission rights.

-MESSAGES_PER_MINUTE
+MESSAGES_PER_MINUTE_LOW
+    Lowest number of messages to be sent per minute, from 0 to 10000

+MESSAGES_PER_MINUTE_HIGH
-    Messages to be sent per minute, from 1 to 10000
+    Highest number of messages to be sent per minute, from 0 to 10000

 FROM_EMAIL
     FROM address belonging to a valid sending domain on your account.  e.g. fred@example.com